dvdmtw98/tracker/tracker-vault/books/the-god-of-small-things.md

 - The factory workers ask for a raise but Mammachi denies them the raise
 - Chacko thinks about starting a Union of his own
 - The twins sleep while embracing each other

+#### Chapter 5: God’s Own Country

+- The story continues in 1993 were the river across the house had dried up
+- The history house has been turned into a 5-star hotel
+- Narrator mentions that small things still linger there (Rahels watch buried in dirt)
+- Rahel walks around their house and runs into Comrade Pillai
+- Rahel tells him she is divorced.
+Pillai shows her pictures of his son (Lenin)
+- Rahel remembers Lenin from her childhood
+- Both had object lodged up their nose and had to go to the doctor
+- Pillai shows a Rahel a photo that has the twins, Lenin and Sophie
+- It was taken few days before her death

+#### Chapter 6: Cochin Kangaroos

+- 1969 waiting at Airport for Margaret and Sophie
+- Made to wear nice cloths and told to be at their best behavior
+- Rahel digs threw trash.
+Estha lost in taughts about the Lemondrink man
+- They guests arrive.
+Everyone greats each other and only says small things
+- Estha is distracted by a famous comedian who drops his things
+- Baby tries to impress Sophie by quoting Shakespeare
+- Estha does not greet Margaret back and Ammu gets angry at him
+- Rahel disappears into a curtain and refuses to come out
+- Ammu scolds the twins for not listening to her in public
+- Chacko goes with Sophie and Margaret to collect their luggage
+- Ammu tells them to go and talk with Sophie properly
+- Sophie says that she loves Joe the most and does not consider Chacko her dad
+- They drive back him.
+They see a dead Elephant on the way back
+- Baby makes them sing a song to showoff their English pronunciation

+#### Chapter 7: Wisdom Exercise Notebooks

+- In 1993 Rahel goes threw Pappachi’s study
+- In her old hiding place she finds the rosary she stole from Baby
+- Estha appears in the doorway but does not say anything
+- Rahel finds that Ammu has hidden “Wisdom Exercise Books” in same place
+- It was used by the twins to practice writing when they were 6
+- Rahel reads threw the story laughts at them.
+Corrections by Ammu below them
+- The story shifts to a earlier time when Ammu came to Ayemenem for last time
+- She was kicked out by Chacko.
+Ammu was fired from a job for being too sick
+- Rahel had just been expelled from school.
+Ammu bought her children’s gifts
+- Ammu wants to freeze time to the period when the twins were kids
+- At lunch Mammachi suggested to Ammu not to vist anymore
+- Ammu leaves in silence and never returns
+- Ammu died alone in a lodge at the age of 31
+- She dreamed of police comming to cut her hair to mark her as a prostitute
+- Chruch would not burry her.
+So the body was taken to crematorium